pontusbostrom/VaadinRx2/README.md

-# VaadinRx2 Add-on for Vaadin 8
+# Rx4Vaadin Add-on for Vaadin 8

-VaadinRx2 is a small add-on for integrating Reactive programming with [RxJava 2](https://github.com/ReactiveX/RxJava) in [Vaadin 8](https://github.com/vaadin/framework).
-It provides utility methods for creating observables from buttons and other components that generate events and methods for subscribing components to observables.
+This is a small add-on for integrating Reactive programming using [RxJava 2](https://github.com/ReactiveX/RxJava) with [Vaadin 8](https://github.com/vaadin/framework).
+The add-on provides utility methods for creating observables from buttons and other components that generate events and methods for subscribing components to observables.
 Additionally, there is a data provider for collecting values from observables.
 The data provider can be used directly to connect observables to e.g. grids and charts.

 The demo demonstrates how this add-on can be used to create a simple dashboard app where data from a data source is visualized using various Vaadin UI components (including Vaadin charts).